robsalamat/MechaCar_Statistical_Analysis/README.md

 ![](images/DEL3.4.PNG)

-T-Test: not statistically different from the population mean
+T-Test:  slightly statistically different from the population mean
-p-value: can't reject the null hypothesis.
+p-value: low enough to reject the null hypothesis

 ## IV.
 Study Comparing the MechaCar to the Competition